sidorof/flask-restful-dbbase/docs/_sources/meta-resource.rst.txt

 Meta resources can help document API model resources, covering input variables, output variables and a thorough description of the underlying model that informs the resource.

+Filtering for meta documents is available as well.

 Creation
 --------